NipunBinjola/Customer-Churn-Prediction/README.md

-# Customer Churn Prediction and reason for leaving prediction using Machine Learning
+# Customer Churn Prediction and Reason for leaving Prediction using Machine Learning

 We have built a sample prototype to demonstrate how we will develop real industry level solutions.
 This prototype  helps to identify  about-to-withdraw customers  and act accordingly to ensure that the bank can take the best-possible course of actions.
 Also the prototype predicts the possible reasons of leaving for a customer which may give a better picture of customer thoughts.